-Kane Electrical and Renewables LTD are now a registered Electric charge point installer (Home scheme) and (Workplace scheme).
+Kane Electrical and Renewables LTD are now a registered Electric charge point installer (Landlords Grant) and (Workplace scheme).
 We can supply and install residential single phase, commercial and Industrial 3 phase charge points for every building type.
+We are registered OZEV Installers.

 At Kane Electrical and Renewables LTD we aim to provide EV charging stations to homes and businesses in Belfast and surrounding areas.